Praful-Jain/Technical-Papers/Django.md

 3. **Define Models:**
    - In your app directory, open the `models.py` file and **define your data models using Django's ORM**.
 For example:
    - Here we imported **models module.**  The main component within the "models" module is the **Model class** ( it provides built-in functionalities, fields ( eg..CharField, IntegerField, etc )), which is used to create classes representing database tables and their fields.
+   - Each model which we create is a Python class that **subclasses django.db.models.Model.**
+   - Each attribute of the model represents a database field.
+   - Table name -- **ApplicationName_ClassName**
    ```python
    from django.db import models